GeneralBuSa/Hotel_Management/README.md

 Hotel: A class responsible for managing the rooms.
 It provides functions to display room statuses, update them, and save/load to/from a file.
 File Operations
 The program saves the room statuses to a file named hotel_status.txt and retrieves them when needed.
 This allows the program to retain room status information even after it is closed.

-Requirements
-A C++ compiler (e.g., g++, Visual Studio).
-Standard C++ libraries (<iostream>, <fstream>, <string>).
-License
-This project is open source and free to use.
-Feel free to modify and improve it according to your needs!

-Feel free to explore and enjoy managing your hotel with this system!
-This README provides clear instructions for using the system and describes its features in a polished and professional manner!